 Benjamin Fearnside (1779-1858) was the son of a woollen manufacturer (also called Benjamin Fearnside) at Ossett in the Calder Valley south of Dewsbury in Yorkshire.
 About 1801 he moved north and married Carolina Montgomery (1779-1858).
-She was born in America while her father, Henry Montgomery was an officer in the army.
+She was born in America while her father, Henry Montgomery was serving as an officer in the army.

 *Key dates:-Bridge of Isla Woollen Mill

-Benjamin Fearnside (1779-1858) established a woollen mill at Bridgeton of
+Benjamin Fearnside (1779-1858) established a woollen mill at Bridgeton

-Isla about 1808*.
+of Isla about 1808*.

 The mill was waterpowered, with water taken from the River Isla at a weir and sluice a little west of the road bridge.

 In 1841 Benjamin (62) described himself as a woolcarder.
-His household at that time include Carolina (62) and sons Thomas (20) and Benjamin (16), and also Charles Stuart (15) and Margaret Stuart (19).
+His household at that time included Carolina (62), Thomas (20) and grandson Benjamin (16), and also Charles Stuart (15) and Margaret Stuart (19).

-Ten years later, in 1851, he was recorded as being a woolcarder/spinner, and the household consisted of himself and Carolina, daugher Grace (29), grand daughters Sarah Stuart (17) and Maria Stuart (15) who were employed as wool carders, grand daughter Georgina (7) and a domestic servant, Isabella Simpson (17).
+Ten years later, in 1851, he was recorded as being a woolcarder/spinner, and the household consisted of himself and Carolina, daughter Grace (29), grand daughters Sarah Stuart (17) and Maria Stuart (15) who were employed as wool carders, grand daughter Georgina (7) and a domestic servant, Isabella Simpson (17).

 By 1861 the business had expanded and was being run by his nephew James Fearnside (1801-1888) who described himself as a woolblend manufacturer.
 He was married to Ann Christie from Forres.
 His son Thomas (37) was employed as a wool spinner, and his daughters were Martha (25) and Grace (20).
 Grandaughters Ann (8) and Martha (6) and grandson James (4), and James Paterson (42), woolweaver, and Susan Knowles (13), servant, completed the household.